azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 ![Stages Jobs, Steps, Tasks](./images/azure_pipelines_explain.png).

->> [!IMPORTANT]
-> Now as we are still in the ml expert view combined with the developer view, we still want to retrain our model and register a new version of the model.
-We did everything manually using Jupyter Notebooks earlier today, now we will to use this convenient automatic MLOps approach.
+> **Now as we are still in the ml expert view combined with the developer view, we still want to retrain our model and register a new version of the model.
+We did everything manually using Jupyter Notebooks earlier today, now we will to use this convenient automatic MLOps approach.**

 Thus we will change our trainings script and trigger a new run of our pipeline.
 In the end we will have a new registered model as an outcome.